 Pharmacovigilance Risk Assessment Committee (PRAC) meeting highlights, September 2021

-Monitoring venous thromboembolism cases associated with Janssen COVID-19 Vaccine
+PRAC concludes possible risk of venous thromboembolism with Janssen COVID-19 Vaccine

-Venous thromboembolism was included in the risk management plan for the Janssen COVID-19 Vaccine as a safety issue to be investigated, based on a higher proportion of cases of venous thromboembolism observed within the vaccinated group versus the placebo group in the first clinical studies used to authorise this vaccine.
+VTE was included in the risk management plan for the Janssen COVID-19 Vaccine as a safety concern to be investigated, based on a higher proportion of cases of VTE observed within the vaccinated group versus the placebo group in the large clinical study which was used to authorise this vaccine.
+The issue has been kept under close monitoring.